Bill Owens (photographer): Biography

 Owens was born in San Jose, California and raised on a farm in Citrus Heights.
 He studied visual anthropology at San Francisco State College, dropped out and went on an around-the-world hitchhiking trip before finishing his education at Chico State College.
 He served in the Peace Corps in Jamaica and, upon returning to the USA, lived and worked in the town of Livermore in the San Francisco Bay Area, as a staff photographer for a local newspaper.

 In 1973, Owens released the book Suburbia, whose pictures showed American suburban life in Livermore.
-The Los Angeles Times commented that the book "rouses pity, contempt, laughter and self-recognition.
-Owens’s influence was immense during the 1970s especially in respect to the kind of portraiture that shows the middle class."
+The Los Angeles Times commented that the book "rouses pity, contempt, laughter, and self-recognition.
+Owens’s influence was immense during the 1970s, especially with respect to the kind of portraiture that shows the middle class."
 In 2001, Suburbia was included in Andrew Roth’s The Book of 101 Books: Seminal Photographic Books of the Twentieth Century.

 He has published other photography books, and his photographs have been exhibited internationally and are in the collections of the Museum of Modern Art, Berkeley Art Museum, Los Angeles County Museum of Art, San Francisco Museum of Modern Art, Los Angeles Museum of Contemporary Art, San Jose Museum of Art and the Getty Museum in Los Angeles.

 Owens went on to become a well-known beer brewer and publisher of American Brewer magazine.
 He founded Buffalo Bill's Brewery in Hayward in 1983, one of the first brewpubs to open in California since prohibition.
-In 2003, he founded the American Distilling Institute, a professional membership organization and publishing house "to promote and defend the art and enterprise of craft distilling."
+In 2003, he founded the American Distilling Institute, a professional membership organization, and publishing house "to promote and defend the art and enterprise of craft distilling."
 As the president of ADI, Owens has become one of the leading spokesmen of the craft distilling movement.